The draw generator is quite flexible. You can specify a number of settings to suit different tournaments’ rules.

 Using Intermediate with One-up-one-down does not imply Intermediate with bubble-up-bubble-down.
 You must enable Intermediate with bubble-up-bubble-down specifically.

 When sides are pre-allocated, an “odd bracket” is one that has an uneven number of affirmative and negative teams.
 (So odd brackets can have an even number of teams, e.g. 4 affs and 2 negs.)

-Pull-up methods take as many teams from the next bracket down as necessary to fill the bracket.
-If there aren’t enough teams in the next bracket down, it will take teams from the bracket after that, and so on, until the (original) odd bracket is filled.
+Pull-up methods: Take as many teams from the next bracket down as necessary to fill the bracket.
+If there aren’t enough teams in the next bracket down, take teams from the bracket after that, and so on, until the (original) odd bracket is filled.
 Higher brackets are always filled first.
-You might pull up the top teams from the next bracket, the bottom teams, or a random selection of teams.
+You can choose to pull up the top teams from the next bracket, the bottom teams, or a random selection of teams.

-Intermediate bubbles take the unpaired teams in a bracket, and move them down to a new intermediate bubble.
-It then takes the number of teams necessary from the opposite side, from the next bracket down, to fill the next bubble.
+Intermediate brackets: Take the unpaired teams in a bracket, and move them down to a new intermediate bracket.
+Then, take the number of teams necessary from the opposite side, from the next bracket down, to fill the next bracket.

-Intermediate 1 and Intermediate 2 differ only in what happens if there aren’t enough teams in the next bracket to fill the intermediate bubble.
-In Intermediate 1, it will just take teams from the bracket after that, and so on, until the intermediate bubble is filled.
-In Intermediate 2, it will split the intermediate bubble: the teams that can be paired with the next bracket form the first intermediate bubble, and then the teams that aren’t form a new (unfilled) intermediate bubble, to be filled from teams from the bubble after that.
-This keeps going, splitting into as many intermediate bubbles as necessary, until all excess teams from the original odd bracket are paired.
+Intermediate 1 and Intermediate 2 differ only in what happens if there aren’t enough teams in the next bracket to fill the intermediate bracket.
+In Intermediate 1, it will just take teams from the bracket after that, and so on, until the intermediate bracket is filled.
+In Intermediate 2, it will split the intermediate bracket: the teams that can be paired with the next bracket form the first intermediate bracket, and then the teams that aren’t form a new (unfilled) intermediate bracket, to be filled from teams from the bracket after that.
+This keeps going, splitting into as many intermediate brackets as necessary, until all excess teams from the original odd bracket are paired.